Widows: Support and Freedom in the 18th Century

 If a lady became widowed, would she be turned out, or would she have her run of the house, complete with love affairs?

-The topic for this research interest section is an interesting one because it doesn't factor into the story in obvious ways but was rather something that came up as a curiosity while considering Mary and Duncan's views on Catherine's motivations to marry her daughter to an aged nobleman.
+The topic for this research interest section is an interesting one because it was inspired during my research for The Colonel and The Enchantress but doesn't factor into the story in obvious ways.
+The research stemmed from a curiosity while considering Mary and Duncan's views on Catherine's motivations to marry her daughter to an aged nobleman.
 Even Catherine eluded to her daughter's possible life after marrying first for status and wealth.
 We see often in historical romance novels that widows live a life of freedom and pleasure.
 Once widowed, they can take lovers at leisure.
 Right?
 Well, let's take a look at what it was really like to be a widow and address this very issue.

 The main concern for a widow was how to support herself.
 Unlike how it is in modern society where a widow inherits on her husband's death, the money and estate would have gone to the next in line to inherit--a man, not the widow.
 We'll get to dowers and jointures momentarily.
 Let's just deal with the fact that a man would inherit, not the widow, and then we'll go from there.
 Seeing as how the next in line would inherit house and money, this left widows in a sticky situation, as they were now at the mercy of whoever inherited.